edmret/loan-applications/README.md

 - **Username:** admin
 - **Password:** admin

 This user can be used to access the full list of loans, since all users for now are created as applicants.

-Running the Project with Docker Compose